 And we can’t imagine the UK launch price of the S10 dropping back down to S8 levels, so we’re going to bet a British pound coin on the S10 launching at £749, a tenner more than the S9.

+A lot can change between now and then in terms of supply costs and global markets.
 We'll see whether we were right next year.

 We'll bring you more S10 leaks and rumours as we get them.
 Until then, why not see how the S9 compares to the S8?